 One of the solutions which has been put forth to remedy this situation is progressive education.
 This trend, which began as a serious movement with some real social revolutionary implications, has unfortunately degenerated into the plaything of amateur psychologists in most instances.
 The harm which the poorly-interpreted doctrine of "free expression" has wreaked is incalculable, and it has given the reactionaries an excellent excuse to attack any positive trends in education whatsoever.
-The original idea of nurturing a child's personality and not forcing him into any artificial molds was entirely valid and is a concept which must be applied to education if any progress is ever to be made in this field.
-However, when this idea was interpreted as meaning that any formal education of the child's mind is harmful, then the movement bogged down.
-For
+The original idea of nurturing a child's personality and not forcing him into any artificial molds was entirely valid and is a concept Freedom of the press is guaranteed by a law under the watchful solicitude of Generalissimo Trujillo.
+No interference with any operation of the press is permitted and it is maintained in good order even while the grapes are being harvested.